dbaarda/workspace-tools/3DPrinting.md

   still oozing afterwards.
 This large restore is all due to Kb, with Pb=Kb*w=3.0*0.3=0.9mm.
 The line widths are about 3x wider than they should be, suggesting Kb=1.0 would be better.
+  **UPDATE:** I think the backpressure changes at very very slow 1mm/s speeds.
+  At these speeds the nozzle is moving slow enough that heat can conduct through to heat the print surface and re-melt the bead, lowering the backpressure.
+I think 5mm/sec is a minimum for the simple "backpressure linear with bead-diameter" model to be reliable.

 1. The 5mm@5mm/s cooldown draws all look mostly OK, though the thin layers struggled a bit.